ToastyStudent/17-Homework/gist-template.md

 To escape a period rather than use it for a Character Class as it otherwise would.

+NOTE: The reason that \\ isn't treated as a Character Escape within the bracketed expression is due to the fact that special characters and their effects are nullified within them.

 ## Author

 This tutorial was written by me, Kane Layng, a student in the Northwestern Full-Stack Development Coding Bootcamp as my 17th homework assignment.